LiamMcSherry5709/educational-network-design/README.md

 # educational-network-design
-This project was part of my networking module that I completed for my HND
+This project was completed as part of my HND Networking module.

+The project involved designing, implementing, testing, and maintaining a LAN infrastructure for an educational institution.

 ## objective
 The objective of this project wasundertaking the design and development of a network for a local education institution.
 I needed to analyse the specification for the educational institution and design the network accordingly.
 Once designed I was be responsible for testing, implementing, and maintaining the network.